MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   For more information, see [Failure mode analysis for Azure applications](/azure/architecture/resiliency/failure-mode-analysis).
 >
 > - **Build redundancy**: Build redundancy in the application and supporting infrastructure.
 Spread instances across availability zones to improve fault tolerance.
 Traffic is routed to other zones if one zone fails.
-Deploy your application across multiple regions to ensure that your app remains available, even if an entire region experiences an outage.
+Deploy your application across multiple regions to ensure that your app remains available, even if an entire region experiences an outage [Highly available multi-region web application](/azure/architecture/web-apps/app-service/architectures/multi-region)
 >
 >   Build similar levels of redundancy in dependent services.
 For instance, application instances bind to blob storage.
 Consider configuring the associated storage account with zone-redundant storage (ZRS) if an application uses a zone-redundant deployment.
 >
+> - **Use Multiple Instances**: Running your app on only one VM instance is an immediate single point-of-failure.
+Allocate multiple instances to your app to ensure high availability.
+If one instance fails, other instances can still handle incoming requests.
+Keep in mind that your app code should be able to handle multiple instances without synchronization issues when reading from or writing to data sources.
+>
 >   Have redundancy in networking components.
 For example, use zone-redundant IP addresses and load balancers.
 >
+> - **Have a reliable scaling strategy**: Horizontal scaling (scaling out) allows you to add more instances to distribute the load, while vertical scaling (scaling up) involves increasing the capacity of an existing instance (CPU, memory).
+Be cautious of over-provisioning, as adding unnecessary instances increases costs without tangible performance benefits.
+>
+>
-> - **Have a reliable scaling strategy**: Unexpected load on an application can make it unreliable.
+>   Unexpected load on an application can make it unreliable.
 Consider the right scaling approach based on your workload characteristics.
 You can sometimes scale up to handle the load.
 However, if the load continues to increase, scale out to new instances.
-Prefer automatic scaling over manual approaches.
-Always maintain a buffer of extra capacity during scaling operations to prevent performance degradation.
+Prefer Automatic or Autoscaling over manual approaches.
+Always maintain a buffer of extra capacity during scaling operations to prevent performance degradation[Choose scaling option for App Service](Automatic scaling in Azure App Service)
 >
 >   The [App Service plan tier](/azure/app-service/overview-hosting-plans#how-does-my-app-run-and-scale) that you choose affects scaling in terms of the number of instances and the compute units.
 >
->   Ensure proper app initialization so that new instances warm up quickly and can receive requests.
+> -  Ensure proper app initialization so that new instances warm up quickly and can receive requests.
 >
 >    Strive for stateless applications whenever possible.
 Reliably scaling state with new instances can increase complexity.
 Consider an external data store that you can scale independently if you need to store application state.
 Storing session state in memory can result in losing session state when there's a problem with the application or App Service.
 It also limits the possibility of spreading the load across other instances.
 >
 >    Regularly test your autoscaling rules.
 Simulate load scenarios to verify that your app scales as expected.
 You should log scaling events so that you can troubleshoot problems that might arise and optimize your scaling strategy over time.
 >
 >    App Service has a limitation on the number of instances within a plan, which can affect scaling reliability.
 One strategy is to use identical deployment stamps, each running App Service plan instance with its own endpoint.
 It's essential that you front all stamps with an external load balancer to distribute traffic across them.
 Use Azure Application Gateway for single zone deployments and Azure Front Door for multi-regional deployments.
 This approach is ideal for mission-critical applications where reliability is crucial.
 For more information, see [Mission-critical baseline with App Service](/azure/architecture/guide/networking/global-web-applications/mission-critical-app-service).
->
->   An App Service plan distributes traffic across instances and monitors their health.
-Note that the external load balancer might not immediately detect if one instance fails.
 >
 > - **Plan your recoverability**: Redundancy is crucial for business continuity.
 Fail over to another instance if one instance is unreachable.
 Explore automatic healing capabilities in App Service, such as automatic repair of instances.
 >